|Date of Birth||13 December 1967, Terrell, Texas, USA|

 Mini Bio (1)

-Jamie Foxx was born Eric Marlon Bishop in Terrell, Texas, to Louise Annette Talley and Darrell Bishop, who worked as a stockbroker who later changed his name to Shahid Abdula.
+Jamie Foxx was born Eric Marlon Bishop in Terrell, Texas, to Louise Annette Talley and Darrell Bishop, who worked as a stockbroker and had later changed his name to Shahid Abdula.
 His mother was an adopted child.
-When her marriage to his father failed, his grandparents, Mark and Estelle Talley, stepped in and, at age 7 months, adopted Jamie too.
+When her marriage to his father failed, his maternal grandparents, Mark and Estelle Talley, stepped in and, at age 7 months, adopted Jamie too.
 He has said that he had a very rigid upbringing that placed him in the Boy Scouts and the church choir.
 During high school, he played quarterback for his high school team and was good enough that he got press in Dallas newspapers.
 He studied music in college.
-He released a music album in 1994, "Peep This" and sings the theme song for his 1999 movie, Any Given Sunday (1999).
+He released a music album in 1994, "Peep This", and sings the theme song for his 1999 movie, Any Given Sunday (1999).
 However, in 1989, his life changed when a girl friend challenged him to get up onstage at the Comedy Club.
 In fact, he says he took his androgynous stage name because he learned that women got preference for mike time on open stage nights.
 That led to his being cast in Roc (1991) and In Living Color (1990) and ultimately to his own WB network TV series.
-He has a daughter, Corrine, born in 1995, who lives with her mother.
+He has a daughter, Corinne Foxx, born in 1995, who lives with her mother.

 - IMDb Mini Biography By: John Sacksteder <firstname.lastname@example.org>